 Remove Originating Site Restrictions: The SCTA urges Medicaid and private payers to remove originating site restrictions to allow providers to reach patients using telehealth in more cost-effective care settings (e.g. home, schools, skilled nursing facilities).

-Medicare Rurality Restrictions: Understanding there are many barriers to care in addition to a patient’s location, the SCTA urges Medicare to remove geographic restrictions based on rurality.
+Medicare Rurality Restrictions: Understanding there are many barriers to care in addition to a patient’s location, the SCTA urges Medicare to remove geographical restrictions based on rurality.

-Originating Site Facility Fee: To prevent a financial disincentive for using telehealth within primary care settings, the SCTA urges government and private payers to provide a facility fee payment amount that is equivalent to the Medicare reimbursement of $25.76 in order to cover the cost of the visit for the primary care provider.
+Originating Site Facility Fee: To prevent a financial disincentive for using telehealth within primary care settings, the SCTA urges Medicaid and private payers to provide a facility fee payment amount that is comparable to the current Medicare rate.